filakhtov/gentoo-use-docs/dev-lang/python.md

 This flag should normally be disabled.

-### threads
-Passes the `--with-threads` option to the configure script.
-It will provide a set of modules, e.g. `threading` and `multiprocessing` for the thread-based parallelism and the processes management support.

-This flag should be enabled.
-It is forced by the base Gentoo Portage profile anyway.

 ### tk
 Enables the `_tkinter` and the dependent Python modules.
 This module provides an ability to render GUIs from Python scripts using the Tcl/Tk widget toolkit.